dwavesystems/dwave-ocean-sdk/docs/shared/sapi_rest.rst

     id              Unique identifier of the problem.
 Can be used to retrieve problem information, solutions, and messages.
-    label           Optional user-defined string (label) for a problem. status          One of the problem states as defined in :ref:`lifecycle`.
+    label           Optional user-defined string (label) for a problem. status          One of the problem states as defined in :ref:`sapi_rest_lifecycle`.
                     For example, ``CANCELLED`` for cancelled problems.
     submitted_on    Time when problem was submitted.
     solved_on       If this problem is in terminal state (``COMPLETED``,